yhagio/tutorialedge.net/content/python/python-multithreading-tutorial.md

 ## What is Multithreading?

-Modern computers tend to feature a CPU that has multiple processing cores, each of these cores can run many threads simultaneously which, by proxy, gives us the ability to perform several tasks in parallel.
-Typically, you should only implement multiple threads when each thread you plan is completely independent of each other.
-So for instance in a game you would tend to create one thread for graphics processing, one for physics and one for networking.
-Each of these threads would be running and working with completely different data sets.
-This tutorial will hopefully show you how to get started with pythons ''threading'' module.
+Modern computers tend to feature a CPU that has multiple processing cores, each of these cores can run many threads simultaneously which gives us the ability to perform several tasks concurrently.
+This tutorial will hopefully show you how to get started with Python's `threading` module.

 **Objectives:**